Arty2/tect/README.md

-tect • an architect's WordPress theme
+tect • an architect’s WordPress theme
 ===================================

 > Safe to deploy, but still experimental!